pet-eletrica-ufes/pet-assistant/README.md

 # Voice-Controlled Personal Assistant

 The projects implements this [blog post](https://www.freecodecamp.org/news/python-project-how-to-build-your-own-jarvis-using-python/).
-It is a voice-controlled personal assistent as Tony Stark's Jarvis.
+It is a voice-controlled personal assistent as Tony Stark's Jarvis, used as a prototype for [@pet-eletrica-ufes](https://github.com/pet-eletrica-ufes) AI.
 The agent is capable for performing several actions such as:

 * open notepad++
 * open command prompt